chizo4/2048-intelligent-bot/README.md

 - The grid is initialized with 2 random numbers (either 1 (highest probability rate), 2 or 4).
 - The game itself is controlled by the user using arrow keys.
 - The aim is to obtain the highest possible power of 2 in the board, i.e. the game goes further than 2048.
-- The best scores for each grid are stored in the CSV datafile.
+- The user scores for each grid are stored in an SQLITE database.

 ##